 - Responding to initial contact – Set up automations to respond to your inquiries with a thank you and next steps.

-- Gathering client information – Send questionnaires that ask for more client information so you can properly determine how/if to sell your services to them.
+- Gathering client information – Send questionnaires that ask for more client information so you can properly determine if they’re qualified leads for your business.

 - Sending sales collateral – Build sales brochures, pricing guides, mood boards, and other files that help showcase your skills and solutions.